dschil138/chatterstack/README.md

 ```
 That's it!

 It will take care of passing all the default values for you, as well as appending the response to your conversation.
-It also keeps token counts for you (and in the advanced class, much more)
+It also keeps token counts for you (and in the advanced class, much more).

 ### Changing the defaults for the send_to_bot() method:
 By default, chatterstack uses these values: